aliel0malki/aliel0malki/README.md

 # Hey, I’m Ali

 ##### about me:
-gets bored faster than an elephant runnin’ from a rat... a Jewish rat.
+I get bored so fast that maybe faster than an elephant runnin’ from a rat... a Jewish rat.
 Kidding.
 Relax. ....Maybe;

 Started a hundred things, finished... none.
 Unless you count hating.